dubinc/examples/deeplink/react-native/README.md

 # React Native Deep Link Demo

-This is a [**React Native**](https://reactnative.dev) demo application that showcases **deep linking** functionality with a product catalog interface.
-The app demonstrates how to implement URL-based navigation that allows users to directly access specific screens and content through external links.
+This is a [**React Native**](https://reactnative.dev) demo application that showcases **deep linking** functionality with a product catalog UI.

+The app demonstrates how to implement deep linking that allows users to directly access specific screens and content through **universal links**.

+This project was bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 ## Features

 - **Deep Link Navigation**: Navigate directly to product details using URLs like `https://example.com/products/1`
-- **Product Catalog**: Browse products fetched from a mock API (FakeStoreAPI)
+- **Product Catalog**: Browse products fetched from a mock API
 - **Product Details**: View detailed product information with images, pricing, and descriptions
 - **URL Parsing**: Automatic parsing of URL parameters to navigate to specific products
 - **Cross-Platform**: Works on both iOS and Android with proper deep link handling